waleedmebane/allsembly-prototype/misc/notes.md

 between the positions.
 This is accomplished by expressing the arguments in a logical form, as Problog programs.
 Problog is a probabilistic logic programming language, an extension of Prolog.
 This program currently depends on Problog for its probability calculations.
-Positions which have not yet been supported or opposed by arguments are set up as "virtual evidence" (in the terminology of Judea Pearl in his 1988 book, _Probabilistic Reasoning in Intelligent Systems_, Chapter 2).
+Positions are given initial probabilities based on the prices of bets on those positions, and their relationships (of, e.g., independence or dependence) are modeled according to their logical relationships.
-Then all of the positions have their marginal probabilities calculated by taking the bet prices for the remaining positions to be their prior probabilities.
+Then all of the positions have their marginal probabilities calculated.

 The result is an estimate of the confidence one ought to have in each position (if one is Bayesian), given the weight of evidence pro and con,